• Skip to primary navigation

 adding the laurel leaves to the vegan humba

-After allowing it to simmer, add brown sugar, salt, and pepper then mix:
+After allowing it to simmer, add brown sugar, salt, and pepper then stir:

 adding the brown sugar to the vegan humba